Property name: The Peninsula Hong Kong

 The flagship property of the Peninsula Hotels Group, Peninsula Hong Kong dates back to 1928 and is the perfect home away from home for those with a penchant for history.

-The Peninsula was built near the point in Victoria Harbour where ocean liner passengers disembarked, which made it easy to lure wealthy visitors weary after a long voyage.
+The Peninsula was built near the point at Victoria Harbour where ocean liner passengers disembarked, which made it easy to lure wealthy visitors weary after a long voyage.

 More recently, the Peninsula Hotel Group made waves by officially banning shark fin from its menus in January.
 This was done to protest the practice of cutting fins off of living sharks, which hurts population numbers.